mostafaalishahi/eICU_Benchmark/Readme.md

 ## Requirements
-You must have the csv files of eICU on your local machine
+You must have the csv files of eICU dataset on your local machine
 ### Packages
 * numpy==1.15.0
 * scipy==1.2.0